How Do I Find Hazardous Waste Management Facilities in My Area?

 Hazardous waste information is maintained in the Resource Conservation and Recovery Act Information (RCRAInfo), a national program management and inventory system of hazardous waste handlers.
 In general, all generators, transporters, treaters, storers and disposers of hazardous waste are required to provide information about their activities to state environmental agencies.
 These agencies, in turn, pass on the information to regional and national EPA offices.

-You can use the RCRAInfo Search to determine identification and location data for specific hazardous waste handlers.
+You can use the RCRAInfo Web to search identification and location data for specific hazardous waste handlers.
 You can also find a wide range of information on treatment, storage and disposal facilities (TSDFs) regarding permit and closure status, compliance with federal and state regulations, and cleanup activities.
 You can specify a facility using any combination of facility name, geographic location (e.g., zip code) and facility industrial classification.